This article appeared originally as "Blade Runner" in the January 2017 issue of Shooting Illustrated.

 By assuming control of the physical components paramount to your defense against any knife attack: distance, position and movement.

-Exit or Equalize The very best defensive option against any knife attack is distance.
+The very best defensive option against any knife attack is distance.
 The old adage “distance is your friend” is your first and best defense.
 By immediately moving away from the threat, you have increased space, which buys you time, which affords you more options to solve the problem.
 However, it’s not always possible to put space between yourself and the threat.
 Your next best bet is to place objects between yourself and the threat.
 Obstructions such as cars, trees, trash cans, your ex-wife’s attorney, furniture, mailbox, etc. force your attacker(s) to move around them, which, in turn, buys you more time to make more distance.
 More time and more space buy you more options, including getting to your gun.

 Creating more space, including using obstructions to buy you more time, works great in open spaces such a parking garages, open outdoor plazas, in a mall, etc. However, these options may not be available to you in certain situations.
 Engaging a threat in confined areas such as crowded restaurants, hallways, stairways, elevators, etc., presents a problem when creating space (or using obstructions) is not an option.
 The second component of controlling any fight is position.
 Failing creation of distance (to include using obstructions), you have the option of changing your physical position relative to your threat.